pack0shades/Team73_highprep_final/README.md

 - Insert the link in the box provided on interface

 #### Upload credentials created for google api console
-- After entering the link you will be prompted to upload the credentials.json file
+- After entering the link you will be prompted to upload the `credentials.json` file

 #### Ready to go
 - Wait for documents to process, once the files are uploaded successfully. you can ask your query.
 - Thinking process will be shown on right side of the screen.
-- if you are not satisfied with the response or your current files do not contain the relevant information you can web search once the query is processed.
+- If you are not satisfied with the response or your current files do not contain the relevant information you can web search once the query is processed.
 It will automatically handle even if the primary websearch api key fails.

 ## Installation